Here is list of 41 yellow birds that are commonly seen:

 Goldfinch is a medium-sized seed-eating bird that dominates most climates of the world.
 They are popular and widely spread in Europe, parts of Africa, America, and Australia.

 Goldfinch birds are shy birds.
 So, you need to gently get to a good viewing point in case you spot them somewhere.
-They have a cool flash of the yellow line on their wings.
+They have a cool flash of the yellow line on their wings as shown in picture at top of page.
 Also, they are relatively small birds measuring a mere 13 cm in length.
 Goldfinch usually spends their time in large groups.

 Among the smallest birds in the world of birds, Firecrest is a rare bird that loves creating homes under shades.
 They dominate evergreen forests where they make nests under the comfort of these big shades.